d12frosted/elpa-mirror/stable-melpa/erk-readme.txt

-Set up Emacs package with GitHub repository configuration, complete with Actions CI, tests, lints, and a licensing scheme all ready to go.
+Set up Emacs package with GitHub repository configuration, complete with Actions CI, tests, lints, documentation generation, and a licensing scheme all ready to go.
 Included commands are focused on productivity, appropriate for professional development in elisp.
 The goal of the package is streamline authoring & distributing new Emacs packages.
 It provides a well-integrated but rigid scheme, aka opinionated.

 The package also uses its own hosted source as a substrate for creating new packages.
 It will clone its source repository and then perform renaming &